 So read Digital Minimalism and Solitude.
 Put all your devices on Do Not Disturb mode.
 Play around with grayscale mode.
 Put your phone on Airplane mode before you go to bed, so that you can have at least one hour of your day totally to yourself.
 When you sit down to work, stash your phone somewhere you can’t see it.
 Plug it in and leave it in another room while you’re reading.
 Delete Instagram for a day or two.
 Turn off allllllll your notifications.
 Use the One Sec app to block yourself from apps on your phone, and Freedom.to to block websites on your computer.
 Claw back your control & mental space!

 Action: Pick one of the above examples to implement today.
 You will honestly be shocked at how much more you’ll get done.

 3. Be like Goldilocks

-This is a concept I learned from Kathryn Hofer of Modern Planner on one of her wonderful Quarterly planning parties.
+This is a concept I learned from Kathryn Hofer of Modern Planner on one of her planning parties.
 The idea is that if you are working on ten projects at once, you’ll only be able to move each forward a little bit at a time.
 But if you’re only tackling a handful of things at once, you can make more progress, more quickly.
-Similar to #1, this means looking at the way our work lives are structured and consciously deciding what to prioritize.
+This means looking at the way our work lives are structured and consciously deciding what to prioritize.
 Rather than trying to optimize ten projects to eke out a tiny bit more productivity, we can pare our projects down and things will automatically become easier.